ChannelizeIO/Channelize-Whiteboard-SDK/README.md

 ### Some Upcoming Features

-  1. Multiple annotators.
+   1. Class recording feature
    2. Downloading annotated files.
    3. Support for other pub/sub services.
    4. Improvement in annotations in Mobile & Tablet browsers.
+   5. Some UI and user experience improvements

 ### Compatibility